-Fare box revenue did not meet the 2019 revenue target; therefore, Public Works is recommending a 15 percent fare increase take effect on October 1, 2020.
+Fare box revenue did not meet the 2019 revenue target; therefore, Public Works is recommending a 15 percent fare increase (on top of the published ticket prices) take effect on October 1, 2020.
 Calculated annually since the last general fare increase on October 1, 2015, it represents an average increase of 3 percent per year.
 A proposed fare structure has been included in Appendix F. It should be noted that fares increased in 2018 for the addition of a vessel replacement surcharge.
 However, this was not a general fare increase attributable to fare box revenue; therefore, revenue generated from the surcharge is accounted for separately outside of the fare increase conversation.

-If a 15 percent fare increase goes in to effect in 2020, it is estimated that fare box revenue may still not meet the 2020 revenue target but would likely meet the 2021 and 2022 revenue targets.
+If a 15 percent fare increase goes in to effect in 2020, it is estimated that fare box revenue will still not meet the 2020 revenue target but is projected to meet the 2021 and 2022 revenue targets.
 Therefore, additional fare increases should not be necessary for the next several years.